-SEXUAL HARASSMENT POLICY
+SEX BASED HARASSMENT POLICY

 Crete Academy desires to maintain an academic and work environment in which all employees, students, and volunteers are treated with respect and dignity.
 A vital element of this atmosphere is the School's commitment to equal opportunities and the prohibition of discriminatory practices.
-The School's prohibition against discriminatory practices includes prohibitions against sexual harassment, or any other form of harassment based on actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, religious affiliation, sexual orientation, or any other characteristic that is contained in the definition of hate crimes in the California Penal Code.
-The School forbids sexual harassment, or any other form of illegal harassment, of any employee, student, volunteer or visitor.
-The School will not tolerate sexual harassment, or any other form of illegal harassment by any of its employees, students, volunteers or agents.
+The School's prohibition against discriminatory practices includes prohibitions against sexual harassment, or any other form of harassment based on actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, religious affiliation, pregnancy, sexual orientation, sexual stereotypes or any other characteristic that is contained in the definition of hate crimes in the California Penal Code.
+The School forbids sex based harassment, or any other form of illegal harassment, of any employee, student, volunteer or visitor.
+The School will not tolerate sex based harassment, or any other form of illegal harassment, volunteers or agents.